 While we believe our existing capitalization policies are appropriate, a significant change in the nature or extent of our system activities could affect management's judgment about the extent to which we should capitalize direct labor or overhead in the future.
 We monitor the appropriateness of our capitalization policies, and perform updates to our internal studies on an ongoing basis to determine whether facts or circumstances warrant a change to our capitalization policies.
-We capitalized internal direct labor and overhead of \$46 million, \$190 million, \$164 million and \$174 million, respectively, for the three months ended March 31, 2006 and the years ended December 31, 2005, 2004 and 2003.
+We capitalized internal direct labor and overhead of \$190 million, \$164 million and \$174 million, respectively, for the years ended December 31, 2005, 2004 and 2003.
 Capitalized internal direct labor and overhead costs have increased in 2005 as a result of the use of more internal labor for capitalizable installations rather than third party contractors.